AngleSharp/AngleSharp.Demos.Samples/README.md

 Since AngleSharp is built around async and console applications are usually very synchronous by nature, the demos are actually run all run in a fashion to block the execution thread.
 This way the samples can also be invoked incrementally without any problems.

+### Construction

+This sample shows how we can use AngleSharp to construct and populate a valid HTML document according to our needs.
+In the end we serialize the DOM tree to a string representation.

+### Create ToC

+Very extensive sample that takes an arbitrary input page and tries to create a table of contents form the headers in the document.
+This sample has been made for articles published on the CodeProject, but it can be very easily customized for any other requirements.

+### Custom Event Scripting

+Here we use the JavaScript bindings of `AngleSharp.Scripting.JavaScript` to showcase how custom DOM events are dispatched.
+We will receive the custom event with an event handler attached via JavaScript and C#.
+The whole sample would of course also work without JavaScript, but it is always nice to show two things in a single example.

+### Error Handling

+AngleSharp has been build following the HTML 5.1 specification.
+This also embodies the rich HTML 5 error handling.
+A lot of constructs are totally fine and legalized by the HTML 5 parser.
+The example shows the Google error page, which is totally valid HTML (5) and can be parsed perfectly correct with AngleSharp.

+### Extended Scripting

+Another example that makes use of AngleSharp's JavaScript bindings.
+Jint allows JavaScript codes to use patterns such as the IIFE (immediately invoked function expression), which prevents pollution of the global scope.
+The presented script removes itself from the DOM and also changes other parts of the document.

+### First Example

+This is something like a simple "Hello World" for AngleSharp.
+The sample parses a very simple HTML string and outputs the document.
+It then adds another element to the document and outputs the (now modified) document again.

+### Gather Data from RSS Feed

+We can also use AngleSharp to bring the HTML DOM to XML documents.
+AngleSharp is not excellent at XML (no validation, no DTD), but it is good enough to build a completely valid tree, which can be queried and manipulated just like normal HTML.

+### HTML5 Test

+The HTML5 Test sample is currently not included in the suite.
+It will be included at a later stage, when the JavaScript bindings are good enough to deal with the JavaScript code, which can be found at the HTML5Test.com webpage.
+It will be interesting to see how many points AngleSharp can score (even without drawing and multimedia capabilities, which make most of the points).

+### Legacy Event Scripting

+The legacy event scripting sample shows that AngleSharp's JavaScript bindings also allow setting the event handler in a classic way, i.e. without using `addEventListener`.

+### Simple Scripting

+The most trivial example to show the scripting bindings in AngleSharp.
+We change the title of the document and add another span by using the infamous `write` method of the `document`.
+The world would be a better place without this method, however, AngleSharp needs to support it.

+### Single Element

+What can we learn from a single element retrieved via `QuerySelector`?
+Actually a lot.
+The sample just emphasizes on a few aspects.
+Mainly special C# methods such as `ToHtml`, `Text` and DOM properties such as `InnerHtml`, `OuterHtml` and `TextContent`.

+### Using LINQ

+AngleSharp is very LINQ friendly.
+Every collection implements at least an `IEnumerable<T>` interface.
+We can use this to improve the DOM query with C# statements.

 ## License

 The MIT License (MIT)